quexpl/fronthack-repo/README.md

 ### 4. Start hacking

-To start a gulp-based server which will watch your SASS changes and compile them into CSS run:
+To start a gulp-based service which will watch your SASS changes and compile them into CSS run:

 ```
 npm run dev
 ```
-Now checkout files inside **sass/** and start hacking!
+Now checkout the files inside **sass/** and start hacking!

 Get more info from our [How to work with Fronthack](https://github.com/frontcraft/fronthack/wiki/1.-How-to-work-with-Fronthack) wiki.